jvrc/tutorials/html/_sources/basics/rt-controller.txt

 Open a project file
 -------------------

-Open a project file by choosing "Open a project file" menu of "File" menu.The file name is samples/tutorials/cnoid/sample1.cnoid.
+Open a project file by choosing "Open Project" menu of "File" menu.
+The file name is samples/tutorials/cnoid/sample1.cnoid.

 Add a controller
 ----------------

 Select "JVRC" first in the item view.
-Then create a BodyRTC item by choosing "BodyRTC" menu followed by "File", "New" menus.
+Then create a BodyRTC item by choosing "BodyRTC" menu followed by "File", "New..." menus.

 Source code of a controller
 ---------------------------